MetaLabs-inc/react-native-vimeo-iframe/README.md

 | `reference`  | `string`                 | undefined | In order to support private videos you can specify the reference prop            |
 | `otherProps` | `WebViewProps`           | {}        | To customize the webview that wraps the player, you can specify additional props |

+## Common Issues

+- If you have a crash on Android, while wrapping the Vimeo player in a scroll view.
+You should set `overScrollMode="never"`

 ## Example

 If you want to see `MetaLabs-inc/react-native-vimeo-iframe` in action, just move into the [example](/example) folder and run `yarn && cd ios && pod install && cd .. && yarn ios` or `yarn && yarn android`.
 By seeing its source code, you will have a better understanding of the library usage.